Axway/amplify-central/content/en/docs/manage_marketplace/manage_subscribers_subscriptions.md

 Clicking on subscription name opens the side blade with the subscription detail information.
 From this screen, subscrition approver can reject the subscription using the **Revoke** button in case the subscription was approved previously or the **Decline** button in case the subscription is pending.

+### Contacting the subscribers

+There are 2 places from where Provider can access their consumer email:

+* Product Foundry > Product details > Subscriptions: select the consumer you need and click the **Copy Email** button or use directly the copy button besides the consumer email address.
+* Marketplace > Credentials list > Credential details: use the **Copy** icon besides the consumer email address.

+With these emails, you can reach out to the consumer using your regular messaging system.

 ## Manage access request

 Persona: **Catalog Manager** team role